LinuxBegin/Linux-Verse/README.md

 Here's a [Preview](https://www.youtube.com/watch?v=N1fmzR4ersE)

 # 2. Family Tree / Category:
-There are three different families a typical distro belongs to and these are: Ubuntu-Debian Family, Fedora-Red Hat Family and Arch-Gentoo family.
+There are three different families and a typical distro will belong to any one and these are: Ubuntu-Debian Family, Fedora-Red Hat Family and Arch-Gentoo family.
 `NOTE: Ubuntu, Debian, Fedora, Red Hat, Arch and Gentoo are distros too`

 # 3. Package Management: